PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 indexed final-shape successor, independent full-policy and callback routes, and the full 128-ID/128-owner store.
 Production remains unchanged pending a separate context-owner implementation.

+The latest checkpoint implements that late reshape/shuffle/attention/window context owner.
+One orchestration module now forwards the same `ModelIRPassContext` to all four children, preserves the base-only channel flags, and returns every raw nested tuple unchanged in source order.
+The lowerer replaces four observation-only locals with one composite result while retaining the generic channel wrapper for its guarded full-policy and callback routes.
+The optional elementwise-fanout predecessor, indexed final-shape successor, child owners, pass IDs, phase results, public behavior, artifacts, dependency boundaries, and TensorFlow-free direct/`-cotof` behavior remain unchanged.
+Runtime identity tests, 405 affected contracts, and the full sequential standard gate set pass; the phase-result store remains exactly 128 IDs and 128 owners.